-- d) Media/broadcasting/communication establishments, e.g., television stations, newspaper offices, ration stations and the associated facilities, - e) The provision of accommodation other than private residential, e.g. motels, caravan parks, camping grounds, camps, supported accommodation, accommodation houses, hostels, boarding houses, - f) The provision of hospitality, e.g. hotels, bottle shops, restaurants, cafes, takeaway food establishments, tea rooms, - g) Tourist and leisure industry, e.g. flora and fauna parks, gymnasiums, indoor sport stadiums, gaming establishments, - h) Art galleries, museums, - Showrooms, e.g. display of goods, - j) Brothels, - k) Commercial storage (mini storage units, wholesale distributors), - I) Religious purposes, - m) Public offices, - n) Halls for commercial hire, - o) Mixed businesses/milkbars. - 2) Properties used for the provision of health services, including but not limited to properties used for hospitals, nursing homes, rehabilitation, medical practices and dental practices. - 3) Properties used primarily as offices or for administration purposes including but not limited to properties used for legal practices, real estate agents, veterinary surgeons, accounting firms, insurance agencies or any other organization, group, association or respective body.

-Industrial properties having the relevant characteristics described below:
+Definition: Commercial/Industrial Land is any land which is: a) used primarily for carrying out the manufacture or production of, or trade in goods or services (including tourist facilities and in the case of a business providing accommodation for tourists, is prescribed accommodation as per Public Health and Wellbeing Act (Vic) 2008; or b) unoccupied building erected which is zoned Commercial or Industrial under the Victorian City Council Planning Scheme; or c) unoccupied land which is zoned Commercial or Industrial under the Victorian City Council Planning Scheme.
+Characteristics: The characteristics of the planning scheme zoning are applicable to the determination of land which will be subject to the rate applicable to Commercial or Industrial Land.
+The classification of the land will be determined by the occupation of that land for its best use and have reference to the planning scheme zoning.
+Types and Classes: Commercial properties having the relevant characteristics described below: 1.Rateable properties used or adapted to be used for business and/or administrative purposes, including but not limited to properties used for: a.
+The sale or hire of goods by retail or trade sales, e.g. shops, auction rooms, hardware stores, b.
+The manufacture of goods where the goods are sold on the property, c.
+The provision of entertainment, e.g. theatres, cinemas, amusement parlours and the like, d.
+Media/broadcasting/communication establishments, e.g., television stations, newspaper offices, ration stations and the associated facilities, e.
+The provision of accommodation other than private residential, e.g. motels, caravan parks, camping grounds, camps, supported accommodation, accommodation houses, hostels, boarding houses, f.
+The provision of hospitality, e.g. hotels, bottle shops, g. restaurants, cafes, takeaway food establishments, tea rooms, g) Tourist and leisure industry, e.g. flora and fauna parks, h. gymnasiums, indoor sport stadiums, gaming establishments, h) Art galleries, museums, i Showrooms, e.g. display of goods, j Brothels, k Commercial storage (mini storage units, wholesale distributors), l Religious purposes, m Public offices, n Halls for commercial hire, o Mixed businesses/milkbars.
+Properties used for the provision of health services, including but not limited to properties used for hospitals, nursing homes, rehabilitation, medical practices and dental practices.
+3. Properties used primarily as offices or for administration purposes including but not limited to properties used for legal practices, real estate agents, veterinary surgeons, accounting firms, insurance agencies or any other organization, group, association or respective body.
+Industrial properties having the relevant characteristics described below